|by Derek Bruff

 - Center for Teaching Mentoring Graduate Students – This teaching guide provides information and resources on many aspects of the faculty-graduate student mentoring relationship.

-- Center for Teaching Teaching Certificate Program - Graduate students planning faculty careers should also see the Center for Teaching’s Teaching Certificate Program, a program designed to help its participants develop and refine skills for their current and future teaching through three cycles of teaching activities, each consisting of inquiry, experimentation, and reflection phases.
+- Center for Teaching Certificate in College Teaching Program – Graduate students planning faculty careers should also see the Center for Teaching’s Teaching Certificate Program, a program designed to help its participants develop and refine skills for their current and future teaching through three cycles of teaching activities, each consisting of inquiry, experimentation, and reflection phases.
 Participants who complete the program receive a Teaching Certificate from the Graduate School and the Center for Teaching.

 - Center for the Integration of Research, Teaching, and Learning – The Center for the Integration of Research, Teaching, and Learning (CIRTL) is a National Science Foundation-funded network of universities intended to “promote the development of a national faculty in science, technology, engineering, and mathematics (STEM) committed to implementing and advancing effective teaching practices for diverse student audiences as part of their professional careers.”In the spring of 2006, Vanderbilt joined the CIRTL Network, and has begun exploring ways of collaborating with the network institutions to fulfill CIRTL’s mission locally by building on and interconnecting Vanderbilt’s current strengths in STEM education and professional development.